Tidwell32/zack/README.md

 Will maybe one day include:

-- **Cooking** - Maybe some recipe management thing.
-Or perhaps an app to search through various recipe APIs and remove all the fluff.
 - **Music** - Do something fun with the Spotify API.
 Maybe let people compare their music tastes to mine and each other.
-- **Music** - Something similar to the above, maybe a suggestions interface.
+- **Reading** - Something similar to the above, maybe a suggestions interface.

 ## Tech Stack